Bahrain

 Corporate - Other taxes

-The general rate of customs duty is 5% of the value in cost, insurance, and freight (CIF), except for alcoholic beverages, which is 225%, and cigarettes, which is 200%.
+The general rate of Customs Duty of goods entering Bahrain is now 5% of the cost, insurance, and freight value, except for alcoholic beverages, which is 225%, and cigarettes, which is 200%.
+Certain categories of goods, such as paper and aluminium products, are subject to a 20% rate.

 Stamp duty